Larry Wheels: Powerlifting career

 Williams entered his first powerlifting show at the age of 18, posting an 1,810 pound (821 kg) total.
 Williams set his first world record in the 242-pound weight class in 2017, posting a 2,171-pound total.
-Williams would compete in the 275-pound weight class the next year and set another world record with a 2,275-pound total.
+Williams competed in the 275-pound weight class the following year and set another world record with a 2,275-pound total.
 Throughout his career, Williams has consistently competed in raw (i.e., without the use of a supportive suit for squat, bench, or deadlift) powerlifting divisions, initially in raw-with-wraps divisions but mainly in raw-with-sleeves divisions.

-In Williams's final career competition in 2020, he posted a 2,370-pound total at a bodyweight of 283 pounds; this was the third-heaviest raw (in sleeves) total ever at the time, regardless of weight class, and broke the previous 308-pound-weight-class record by only a tenth of a pound.
+In Williams's final career competition in 2020, he posted a 2,370-pound total at a bodyweight of 283 pounds; this was the third-heaviest raw (in sleeves) total ever at the time, regardless of weight class, and broke the previous 308-pound-weight-class record by a tenth of a pound.
 Williams's 645-pound bench remains a record in the 308-pound weight class for a full competition.

 Williams last competed in 2020 and has since made no plans to compete.
-He would, however, continue to discuss goals in strength training such as a 1,000-pound deadlift.
+He has, however, continued to discuss goals in strength training such as a 1,000-pound deadlift.
 In 2022, he announced his decision to quit using anabolic steroids, which would mean losing a significant amount of strength.